Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test4_clue_analysis(gemini).md

 ### Informed Clues: 4/5
 **Very Good - Exceeds expectations**

-The informed clues are specific and well-crafted, avoiding direct mention of the answer.
-The cancer diagnosis and Albuquerque setting are strong identifiers.
-They could be slightly more diverse in their focus; both relate to plot/setting.
+Both samples are specific and avoid the answer word.
+One focuses on character transformation, the other on the setting, which are distinct aspects of the show.

 ✅ Strengths:
 - Generally specific and relate to correct answer